Jmandarino/TextUpdates/README.md

 ## What is needed:

 You must create your own twilio account, weather underground API key and LIRR datamine API key.
+Please note that you must verify the phone number you are sending texts to if you are using a
+Twilio trial account!

  Accounts can be created here:
     * <https://www.twilio.com/try-twilio>